zealousweb/contact-form-7-paypal-extension/readme.txt

 1. PayPal Settings and Configuration
 2. PayPal Demo Form
 3. PayPal Amount field configuration
+4. Enable On-Site Payment requires the 'On Site Payment' tag to be added in your Contact Form 7 form.
+5. Add the 'On Site Payment' tag to your Contact Form 7 form to enable On-Site Payment.
+6. Users can see the On-Site Payment option on the frontend.
-4. PayPal Refund functionality
+7. PayPal Refund functionality
+8. Export Contact Form 7 payment data to CSV.
-5. Limited Payment Response Details: Admin side store up to 10 recent PayPal payment response details for review.
+9. Limited Payment Response Details: Admin side store up to 10 recent PayPal payment response details for review.
-6. Export Contact Form 7 payment data to CSV.

 == Frequently Asked Questions ==